DISPATCH methods: an approximate, entropy-based Riemann solver for ideal magnetohydrodynamics: The numerical tests

 \subsection{Magnetic field loop advection}

 This is a very powerful test to check whether the scheme preserves $\nabla \cdot B = 0$.
 The experiment is similar to \cite{Toth_1996,Stone_2008} with two dimensional domain, $0 \leq x \leq 2$ (128 cells) and $0 \leq y \leq 1$ (64 cells).
-We use periodic boundary condition in the whole domain.
-In this test we use $\gamma=5/3$ and both density and gas pressure are constant throughout the box, $\rho = P_{gas} = 1.0$.
-The magnetic field is initialized using a vector potential $A_z = max\left[ A*(r_0-r),0 \right]$, with $A=10^{-3}$, $r_0=0.3$ and $r$ is the radial distance from the domain centre.
-The flow velocity $(u_x,u_y)=(2,1)$, thus The problem is essentially an advection test for the vector potential.
+Boundaries are periodic in the whole domain.
+In this test $\gamma=5/3$ and both density, and gas pressure are constant throughout the box, $\rho = P_{\rm{gas}} = 1.0$.
+The magnetic field is initialised using a vector potential $A_z = \rm{max}\left[ A*(r_0-r),0 \right]$, with $A=10^{-3}$, $r_0=0.3$ and $r$ is the radial distance from the domain centre.
+The flow velocity $(u_x,u_y)=(2,1)$, thus the problem is essentially an advection test for the vector potential.

-Although this test doesn't test the HLLS solver directly, but nonetheless, the CT scheme is an integral part of the solver.
+Although this test does not test the HLLS solver directly, the CT scheme nevertheless is an integral part of the solver.
+Moreover, we found this test to be a particularly useful tool to find errors in the magnetic fields predictor step.
 Figure \ref{fig:mag_loop} shows the initial magnetic pressure and after the magnetic loop has been advected twice through the domain.
-The shape if the loop is very well preserved.
+The shape of the loop is rather well preserved.